C4P741N4W350M3/DCGAN-CelebA/README.md

 # GAN for Image Generation with Limited Dataset

-This project implements a Generative Adversarial Network (GAN) using Keras and TensorFlow to generate images from a limited dataset of 10,000 images.
+This project implements a Generative Adversarial Network (GAN) using TensorFlow and PyTorch to generate images from a limited dataset of 10,000 images.
 The GAN consists of a generator and a discriminator trained to produce realistic images from random noise.

 ![Alt Text](output.gif)